mahi424/MorseHorse/readme.md

-Morse code is a method of transmitting text information as a series of on-off tones, lights, or clicks that can bedirectly understood by a skilled listener or observer without special equipment.
+Morse code is a method of transmitting text information as a series of on-off tones, lights, or clicks that can be directly understood by a skilled listener or observer without special equipment.